Scalability enhancement of quantum computing under limited connectivity through distributed quantum computing: The error model for random-circuit benchmarking

 where the $\mathbb{Q}$ is the set of qubits representing a QPU.

 For a QPU with limited connectivity, additional swapping gates are needed.
 For multi-QPU DQC, one needs auxiliary qubits for telegating.
-Both processes introduce additional noises to the implementation of quantum computing.
-To assess the average AGF of multi-QPU DQC with limited connectivity one needs to incorporate the noises introduced by swapping gates and the telegating processes into the effective preserving factors $\bar{P}_{q}$.
-We achieve this by introducing an allocation matrix $\{A_{q,q'}\}_{q,q'\in\mathbb{Q}}$ modeled with the single-qubit depolarizing noises.
-Each element $A_{q,q'}$ of the allocation matrix describes the average number of single-qubit depolarizing channels propagating from the qubit $q'$ to the qubit $q$, when one implements a random two-qubit SU(4) gate on $q$.
-The effective preserving factor $\bar{P}_q$ for a qubit $q$ in multi-QPU DQC is therefore given by
+Both processes introduce additional noises to the implementation of each SU(4) gate in each layer.
+To account To assess the average AGF of multi-QPU DQC with limited connectivity one needs to incorporate the noises introduced by swapping gates and the telegating processes into the effective preserving factors $\wp_{q}$.
+We achieve this by introducing a noise propagation matrix $\{A_{q,q'}\}_{q,q'\in\mathbb{Q}}$ modeled with the single-qubit depolarizing noises.
+Each element $A_{q,q'}$ of the noise propagation matrix describes the average number of single-qubit depolarizing channels propagating from the qubit $q'$ to the qubit $q$, when one implements a random two-qubit SU(4) gate on $q$.
+One can then adjust the preserving factor $\bar{P}_q$ on the qubit $q$ for each SU(4) gate according to the noise propagation matrix as follows

 where $\mathbb{Q}$ is the set of all qubits on the composited QPUs.
+Note that, the preserving factor $P_{q'}$ quantifies the quality of a direct two-qubit gate acting on two connected qubits, while the noise propagation matrix $A_{q,q'}$ characterizes the connectivity topology and the entanglement links of a multi-QPU DQC device.
+The effective preserving factor $\vec{\wp}(A)$ that adopts the topology of a multi-QPU DQC with limited connectivity described by the noise propagation matrix $A$ is then given by

-For example, in the DQC device represented by the extended connectivity graphs shown in Fig.~\ref{fig_3d1-graph-table} (b) and (c), the complete qubit set $\mathbb{Q} = \mathbb{Q}_{w}\cup\mathbb{Q}_{m}$ includes the set of working qubits $\mathbb{Q}_{w}=\{q_{1},..., q_{8}\}$ and the set of memory qubits $\mathbb{Q}_{m}=\{m_{A},m_{B}\}$.
-Note that, the preserving parameter $P_q$ quantifies the quality of a direct two-qubit gate acting on two connected qubits, while the allocation matrix $A_{q,q'}$ characterizes the connectivity topology and the memory allocation of a multi-QPU DQC device, which are represented by an extended connectivity graph.
-Since the benchmarking only evaluates the measurement readouts of the working qubits, the average AGF is solely determined by the effective preserving factors $\bar{P}_{q}$ of the working qubits $q \in \mathbb{Q}_{w}$.
+The connectivity topology of a multi-QPU DQC device can be represented by an extended connectivity graph.
+For example, in Fig.~\ref{fig_3d1-graph-table} (b) and (c), a straight-line edge between two qubits represents the ability of direct implementation of a two-qubit gate on a single QPU, while a wiggly-line edge between two memory auxiliary qubits represents a quantum channel establishing a pair of entangled qubits.
+The complete set of qubits $\mathbb{Q} = \mathbb{Q}_{w}\cup\mathbb{Q}_{m}$ includes the set of working qubits $\mathbb{Q}_{w}=\{q_{1},..., q_{8}\}$ and extended by the set of memory qubits $\mathbb{Q}_{m}=\{m_{A},m_{B}\}$.
+Since the benchmarking only evaluates the measurement readouts of the working qubits, the average AGF is solely determined by the effective preserving factors $\wp_{q}$ of the working qubits $q \in \mathbb{Q}_{w}$.
 One therefore arrives at the following formula for the average AGF in a multi-QPU DQC device,